The Bankrate promise

 If you expect home values will go up in your area

-Renting vs. selling: Costs to consider
+Selling vs. renting your home: Costs to consider

-Costs to rent a home
+Costs of renting out a home

 - Vacancies: Consider, too, the cost of vacancies between tenants.
 If a tenant moves out and you don’t have a replacement, that’s income you’re losing out on.